Biography's - Get to know our team

 My vocational imperative has been a quest to understand healing.
 I look at health and illness in a broad context, forming partnerships to facilitate healing.
 I see my role as one who listens with head, heart, and hands.
 I regularly utilize practices that exercise the mind, body, and spirit because that is how i deepen my ability to hear and be aware.
 This type of experience counsels us to bring ourselves into attunement rather than to pursue achievement.

-I work with Beth, Sarah, and Shoshanah to create an environment that intentionally cultivates community, space, and time for people to find ways to heal and live healthier lives.
+I work with Sarah and Kelsey to create an environment that intentionally cultivates community, space, and time for people to find ways to heal and live healthier lives.
 We are excited to be coming to Old Town, where we have already felt the openness of the community to these common ideals.